wombleton/gitlaw-nz/acts/C/Coroners Act 2006.md

-##### 5

-*   The salaries, fees, allowances, and travelling allowances and expenses payable to former coroners who continue in office in accordance with [clause 4][314] (and to any coroners who under [clause 6][315] replace those former coroners) are those prescribed by regulations made under [section 45][307] of the former Act.
+*   5 The salaries, fees, allowances, and travelling allowances and expenses payable to former coroners who continue in office in accordance with clause 4 (and to any coroners who under clause 6 replace those former coroners) are those prescribed by regulations made under section 45 of the former Act.

-##### 6

-*   A former coroner who continues in office under [clause 4][314] may resign or be removed under [section 33][284] or [34][291] of the former Act and, if that occurs, a coroner may be appointed under that Act to replace that former coroner for the period and the purposes for which that former coroner would otherwise have continued in office under clause 4\.
+*   6 A former coroner who continues in office under clause 4 may resign or be removed under section 33 or 34 of the former Act and, if that occurs, a coroner may be appointed under that Act to replace that former coroner for the period and the purposes for which that former coroner would otherwise have continued in office under clause 4\.

-##### 7

-*   Every post-mortem examination that a former coroner or a Justice has authorised a doctor to perform under the former Act and that, on the repeal of that Act, has not been completed, must be performed and completed (with all associated reports required also being completed) under that Act (which remains in force for these purposes as if it had not been repealed).
+*   7 Every post-mortem examination that a former coroner or a Justice has authorised a doctor to perform under the former Act and that, on the repeal of that Act, has not been completed, must be performed and completed (with all associated reports required also being completed) under that Act (which remains in force for these purposes as if it had not been repealed).

-##### 8

-*   An authorisation by a former coroner or a Justice for the disposal of a body under [section 13][220] of the former Act (whether before its repeal or as continued in force for the purposes specified in [clause 4][314]) must, on and after the repeal of that Act, be treated as if it were an authorisation for the release of the body under [section 42][49] of this Act.
+*   8 An authorisation by a former coroner or a Justice for the disposal of a body under section 13 of the former Act (whether before its repeal or as continued in force for the purposes specified in clause 4) must, on and after the repeal of that Act, be treated as if it were an authorisation for the release of the body under section 42 of this Act.

-##### 9

-*   If the High Court has ordered under [section 39][246] of the former Act that a doctor be authorised to perform a post-mortem examination and, on the repeal of that Act, the post-mortem examination has not been authorised or completed, it must be authorised, performed, and completed under that Act (which remains in force for these purposes as if it had not been repealed).
+*   9 If the High Court has ordered under section 39 of the former Act that a doctor be authorised to perform a post-mortem examination and, on the repeal of that Act, the post-mortem examination has not been authorised or completed, it must be authorised, performed, and completed under that Act (which remains in force for these purposes as if it had not been repealed).

-##### 10

-*   The salaries, fees, allowances, and travelling allowances and expenses payable to doctors, analysts, and pathologists who perform any function in connection with a post-mortem examination referred to in [clause 7][310] or [9][316] are those prescribed by regulations made under [section 45][307] of the former Act.
+*   10 The salaries, fees, allowances, and travelling allowances and expenses payable to doctors, analysts, and pathologists who perform any function in connection with a post-mortem examination referred to in clause 7 or 9 are those prescribed by regulations made under section 45 of the former Act.

-##### 11

-*   An application to the High Court under [section 39][246] of the former Act and that, on the repeal of that Act, has not been determined, must be determined as if it were an application under [section 41][47] of this Act.
+*   11 An application to the High Court under section 39 of the former Act and that, on the repeal of that Act, has not been determined, must be determined as if it were an application under section 41 of this Act.

-##### 12

-*   A Justice to whom a death is reported in accordance with [section 6(1)][317] of the former Act and who, on the repeal of that Act, has not completed his or her performance or exercise of the functions and powers conferred by section 6(2) of that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).
+*   12 A Justice to whom a death is reported in accordance with section 6(1) of the former Act and who, on the repeal of that Act, has not completed his or her performance or exercise of the functions and powers conferred by section 6(2) of that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).

-##### 13

-*   A person who (under [section 8(d)][196] of the District Courts Act 1947) is a coroner by virtue of holding office as a District Court Judge and, on the repeal of the former Act, has not completed in relation to a death reported to him or her under that Act his or her performance or exercise of the functions and powers conferred by that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).
+*   13 A person who (under section 8(d) of the District Courts Act 1947) is a coroner by virtue of holding office as a District Court Judge and, on the repeal of the former Act, has not completed in relation to a death reported to him or her under that Act his or her performance or exercise of the functions and powers conferred by that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).

-##### 14

-*   If a former coroner or a Justice has, under [section 20][225] of the former Act, decided not to hold an inquest, a coroner as defined in [section 10][11] of this Act (_coroner A_) may, under [section 65][74] of this Act, decide to open an inquiry as if the former coroner's decision not to hold an inquest were a decision by coroner A not to open an inquiry.
+*   14 If a former coroner or a Justice has, under section 20 of the former Act, decided not to hold an inquest, a coroner as defined in section 10 of this Act (coroner A) may, under section 65 of this Act, decide to open an inquiry as if the former coroner's decision not to hold an inquest were a decision by coroner A not to open an inquiry.

-##### 15

-*   The reference in [section 95][107] to a coroner failing or refusing to open an inquiry includes a reference to a former coroner or a Justice failing or refusing to hold an inquest under the former Act.
+*   15 The reference in section 95 to a coroner failing or refusing to open an inquiry includes a reference to a former coroner or a Justice failing or refusing to hold an inquest under the former Act.

-##### 16

-*   The reference in [section 96][108] to a coroner deciding not to open an inquiry into a death includes a reference to a former coroner or a Justice deciding under the former Act not to hold an inquest into the death.
+*   16 The reference in section 96 to a coroner deciding not to open an inquiry into a death includes a reference to a former coroner or a Justice deciding under the former Act not to hold an inquest into the death.

-##### 17

-*   The reference in [section 97][109] to 1 or more inquiries conducted into a death includes a reference to 1 or more inquests held into the death under the former Act.
+*   17 The reference in section 97 to 1 or more inquiries conducted into a death includes a reference to 1 or more inquests held into the death under the former Act.

-##### 18

-*   The references in [sections 103(2)][117] and [104(2)][118] to people who have held a practising certificate as a barrister or solicitor for at least 5 years include a reference to former coroners who have held a certificate of that kind for a shorter period.
+*   18 The references in sections 103(2) and 104(2) to people who have held a practising certificate as a barrister or solicitor for at least 5 years include a reference to former coroners who have held a certificate of that kind for a shorter period.

 ---